nuno101/transcendence/README.md

 - store credentials in .env file and do not committ this file
 - support 2 browsers: Chrome and Firefox
 - docker-compose up --build
-- 🔺 Implementing a remote authentication.
-  - Password hashing using SHA512
-- Login using the OAuth system of 42 intranet
-  - two-factor authentication.
-For instance, Google Authenticator or sending a text message to their phone
-  - user login status

 ## User management
   - 🔺 Standard user management, authentication, users across tournaments.